NSHipster/ConfettiView/README.md

 > The module name for this library is "ConfettiView" ---
 > that is, to use it, you add `import ConfettiView` to the top of your Swift code
 > just as you would by any other installation method.
-> The pod is called "NSHipster-ConfettiView"
+> The pod is called "ConfettiView-NSHipster"
 > because there's an existing pod with the name "ConfettiView".

 ## Author